Home

 • Measurement: ST segment depressions are also measured in millivolts (mV), ranging from 0.1 to 5 mV or more.

-Common ECG Abnormalities And Their Interpretations
+Common ECG Abnormalities and Their Interpretations

 ECG abnormalities can be indicative of various heart conditions.
 By analyzing different components of the ECG, such as the P waves, QRS complexes, and T waves, along with ST-segment deviations, healthcare providers can identify potential issues.